 Key Takeaways

-- Best: Google Voice is the best international calling app, thanks largely to its seamless integration with Google Workspace for businesses.
+- Best: Google Voice is the best international calling app, offering a seamless integration with Google Workspace for businesses.

 - Pricing: VoIP plans will cost you between $10 per month and $40 per month, depending on your business.

-- How to choose: Make sure to consider pricing, features, whether you want to call phone numbers or other app users, and security protocols like end-to-end encryption.
+- How to choose: Consider pricing, features, whether you want to call phone numbers or other app users, and security protocols like end-to-end encryption.

 - Why trust us: Tech.co evaluates VoIP platforms across multiple dozens of categories for the best recommendations.